aschult5/actiontime/README.md

 ## Design
 ### Assumptions
-* `time` may only be a non-zero json number that fits into a float64
+* `time` may only be a json number greater than 0 that fits into a float64
-* `action` may only be a non-empty json string
+* `action` may only be a json string of length between 1 and `actiontime.MaxActionLen` characters
 * Case-insensitive keys; duplicate normalized keys will follow [go's preference](https://blog.golang.org/json-and-go)
 * Case-sensitive values
 * Extra fields can be ignored